Detailing the various successes and highlights of the Low Incomes Tax Reform Group

 Persuaded HMRC not to force "employers" of carers to file PAYE returns online

-Provision for care and support employers to file RTI returns on paper was contained in FA 2013.
+Provision for care and support employers to file RTI returns on paper was contained in Finance Act 2013.

 Successfully led the campaign to have the effective operation of Extra Statutory Concession A19 which resulted in many thousands of low-income taxpayers having liabilities removed.